timdeschryver/timdeschryver.dev/content/blog/be-proactive-when-you-join-an-angular-project/index.md

 - [Conclusion](#conclusion)

 As developers, we're always using analogies to explain our work to non-developers.
-We do this to be to give an idea of what it's like without using too much of our technical jargon.
+We do this to give an idea of what it's like without using too much of our technical jargon.
 In this intro, I'm doing the same.

 Working on a project is a lot like gardening.